meituan/mssapi_ruby/README.md

-# MSS(Meituan Storage Service) for Ruby - Version 1
+# MSS(Meituan Storage Service) SDK for Ruby - Version 1

 This is version 1 of the MSS SDK for Ruby.